kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/character-creation/index.md

 ### Human (Thorcin)

-> **Lore dump**: Thorcins are local in the exaarhate of Narsileon and are modelled after Anglo-Saxons.
+> **Lore dump**: Thorcins are local in the exarchate of Narsileon and are modelled after Anglo-Saxons.

 - **Modify one ability score** by +1 for the maximum of 2 *at character creation*.
 - Bonus +1 to **foraging** (WIS) checks